janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

     __EOF__

-Don&#8217;t forget to mark it as executable: `chmod +x ~/bin/synapse`, and use the `uberspace-setup-service` tool to create a proper service.
+Don't forget to mark it as executable: `chmod +x ~/bin/synapse`, and use the `uberspace-setup-service` tool to create a proper service.

     uberspace-setup-service synapse ~/bin/synapse